Casual employment is usually in jobs that:

 Whether or not you should be paid a casual loading will depend on your employment arrangement.

-To find out more about how much you should be getting paid, check out our Getting Paid the Right Amount page.
+To find out more about how much you should be getting paid, have a read of our minimum wage page.

 The National Employment Standards (NES) set the minimum conditions that must apply to all employees in the national workplace system.
-If you're a casual, you're covered by the following standards:
+If you're a casual, you:

-- You're allowed to take two days unpaid carer’s leave and two days unpaid compassionate leave for each occasion that such leave is needed
+- can take two days unpaid carer’s leave and two days unpaid compassionate leave for each occasion that such leave is needed

-- You're allowed to take community service leave for things like voluntary emergency service or jury duty
+- can take unpaid community service leave for things like voluntary emergency service or jury duty

-- You must be provided with a copy of the Fair Work Information Statement (new window), which contains information about the NES and other employee rights
+- must be provided with a copy of the Fair Work Information Statement which contains information about the NES and other employee rights.

-For more information about the NES, check out the Fair Work Ombudsman website (new window).
-If you think your employer isn't following one or more of these standards, you can also call the Ombudsman on 13 13 94.
+For more information about the NES, visit the Fair Work Ombudsman website.
+If you think your employer isn't following one or more of these standards, you can also call the Ombudsman on 13 13 94 or get in touch via their online enquiry page.

 Casual work offers more flexible work hours than other forms of employment, but the permanency of your job is less certain.